-Gary travels to New Zealand's southernmost community, the town of Oban on Stewart Island's Half Moon Bay.
-Another gently discursive ramble through time and geography is held together by a focus on the island's annual Festival of The Sea, and a wide range of locals from fishermen to conservationists.
+In this full-length Heartland episode, Gary McCormick travels to New Zealand's southernmost community: the town of Oban on Stewart Island's Half Moon Bay.
+Another gently discursive ramble through time and geography is held together by a focus on the island's annual Festival of The Sea, and appearances by a range of locals from fishermen to conservationists.
 The highlight of this marine mardi gras is the drag competition ‘Miss Catch of the Day', where hairy blokes dress like sheilas and walk on stage.
 Thankfully Gary keeps his pants on.

 This Landscape doco looks at the muttonbirding culture of the deep south, as Rakiura (Stewart Island) Māori exercise their customary right to harvest the birds for food, oil and feather down.
 The hunt begins with a rugged trip to the islands where hundreds of thousands of tītī (or sooty shearwater) arrive annually to breed.
 The kinship of birding is evident as families (and a poodle) set up camp.
 Soon the salty kai is plucked from burrows and sent by wire downhill to the ‘pluckhole’.
 This was an early gig for director Bruce Morrison (Heartland, Shaker Run).

 Sir Ed Hillary, then in his early 50s, acts as tour guide to remote New Zealand.
 In the far north he receives a tokotoko (walking stick) and admires the Aupōuri people’s connection with the land.
-He goes bush and dives for scallops off Stewart Island and fishes on a Hollyford sandspit.
-In the Alps he tackles a 1971 grand traverse of Mount Cook with Harry Ayres and other mates.
-Not bad for a self-described "middle-aged family man who has tried to keep himself reasonably fit".
+He goes bush and dives for scallops off Stewart Island, and fishes on a Hollyford sandspit.
+In 1971 he tackles a grand traverse of Mount Cook with Harry Ayres and other mates — not bad for a self-described "middle-aged family man who has tried to keep himself reasonably fit".
 Sir Ed narrates, and his down-to-earth passion for adventure makes this an inspiring travelogue.